General Agreement – General payment service agreement, applied to the Merchant.

 46.2. indicating incorrect prices for goods or services or not indicating the whole price;

-46.3. advertising by SPAM (e.g. sending large amount of messages via email, Skype and ICQ or other internet communication tools);
+46.3. advertising by SPAM (e.g. sending a large number of messages via email, Skype, Messenger, or other internet communication tools);

 46.4. providing a comparison of payment method prices to a Buyer.

-47. The Merchant is obliged to ensure that the services provided or goods sold by him/ her meet and do not violate the legislation of a specific country where the services are provided or goods are sold, and he/she has all the necessary permits and/or licenses to carry out the respective activity.
+47. The Merchant is obliged to ensure that the services provided or goods sold by them meet and do not violate the legislation of a specific country where the services are provided or goods are sold, and they have all the necessary permits and/or licenses to carry out the respective activity.

 Suspension of Services